andrewendlinger/cvgenerator/README.md

 |                     | `output_mode`        | `auto` (timestamped folder) or `dump` (flat output) |
 |                     | `base_filename`      | Custom output filename (e.g. `CV_MarieCurie_2025`)  |

----

-Here’s an improved and more polished version of that section — it's clearer, slightly more formal, and structured for easy readability:

 ### 3. Templates